Imagine running a retirement lifestyle business from the comfort of your home.

 The answer might be to start a retirement lifestyle business.

-You’re probably thinking that sounds very entrepreneurial – surely this sort of thing is reserved for upstart 20 and 30-year-olds.
+You’re probably thinking that sounds very entrepreneurial – surely this sort of thing is reserved for trendy 20 and 30-year-olds.
 Actually, figures show that there are growing numbers of 50+ that are getting on board the enterprise train.
 According to a Gallup poll, people older than 50 are among the fastest growing groups of entrepreneurs in the U.S.

 Welcome to the age of the ‘olderpreneur’.
-Thanks to years of business knowledge and life experience, the boomer generation is perfectly prepared to start their own online lifestyle business.
+Thanks to years of business knowledge and life experience, the boomer generation is perfectly prepared to start their own lifestyle online business.

 What exactly is a retirement lifestyle business?

 One thing it’s definitely not is a just a hobby, and you don’t need to be a hipster living in a Fitzroy.
-A lifestyle business can be anything from running a consultancy firm, providing business or life coaching, selling a niche product, or teaching a new skill.
+A retirement lifestyle business can be anything from running a consultancy firm, providing business or life coaching, selling a niche product, or teaching a new skill.

 If your interest is sparked, here are a few useful things to consider.